Superkikim/maxsmart/README.md

 Here is an example command to run the test script:

 ```
-python test_script.py --ip 192.168.0.123 --sn ABC123456789
+python test_script.py
 ```

-This command will run the test script on a MaxSmart power strip with the specified IP address and serial number.
+This command will run the test script and attempt to discover MaxSmart devices on the network.
+If devices are found, you will be presented with a menu to select a device for testing.
 Follow the on-screen instructions and warnings to proceed with the test.

 ## Getting started